 Gain error is a measure of the span error of the DAC.
-It is the deviation of the DAC transfer characteristic from the ideal slope and is expressed in % FSR.
+It is the deviation in slope of the DAC transfer characteristic from ideal expressed in % FSR.
 A plot of gain error vs. temperature can be seen in Figure 22.